-Q. People don’t want a wall in front of the Royal Oak, are there other options?
+Q. Not everyone supports a wall in front of the Royal Oak, are there other options?

 A. The quay wall in front of the Royal Oak was raised as a key concern both during our January exhibitions and our workshop earlier this year.
-It is not correct to say collectively that all residents don’t want the wall.
-Some residents may not want this option; however, others have voiced a preference for it.
-The current survey, therefore, seeks to draw out a transparent reflection of residents' views collectively.
-The responses we receive will form the evidence base on which the council will make a decision on which way to progress the defence alignment around the Royal Oak frontage and it is very important that all views on the options are included.
+Some residents may not prefer this option; however, others have voiced a preference for it.
+The summer survey, therefore, aimed to draw out a transparent reflection of residents' views collectively.
+The responses received formed the evidence base on which the Council decided on which defence alignment to progress around the Royal Oak frontage.

-Q. Why not just repair the quay around the Royal Oak frontage an option that has been considered?
+Q. Is repairing the quay around the Royal Oak frontage an option that has been considered?

 Q. The community has strong feelings about the heritage of the area, views and historic buildings.
 How can you reassure the community that the heritage landscape will be preserved and protected?

-A. Coastal Partners recognise the importance of heritage at Langstone and as such have been engaging with the regulators Historic England, Natural England, the Local Planning Authority, HBC’s conservation officer, Chichester Harbour Conservancy and the Langstone Harbour Board since the very start of the project to ensure the options being presented are legal and appropriate in light of the regulations which apply to heritage and coastal habitats.
-Through meetings with regulators they recognise that something needs to be done to preserve the heritage into the future, in that if we do nothing we will lose the heritage altogether.
+A. Coastal Partners recognise the importance of heritage at Langstone and as such have been engaging with the regulators Historic England, Natural England, the Local Planning Authority, Havant Borough Council’s conservation officer, Chichester Harbour Conservancy and the Langstone Harbour Board since the very start of the project to ensure the options being presented are legal and appropriate in light of the regulations which apply to heritage and coastal habitats.
+Through meetings with regulators it’s recognised that something needs to be done to preserve the heritage into the future If we do nothing, we will lose the heritage altogether.
 Heritage impact will be unavoidable whatever option is delivered, public benefits relating to reducing flood and erosion risk are likely to outweigh the impact to heritage assets, and it will be a case of balancing these as best as we can within the constraints of the location we have.
 Our regulators recognise this, and as such have shown support for the core scheme put forward.

 Langstone Village Frontage:

-Q. Why have you rejected widening the footpath between the Ship and Langstone High Street?
+Q. Why is widening the footpath between The Ship Inn and Langstone High Street not an option?

-A. Widening the footpath between the Ship and Langstone High Street would increase the footprint of the structure, meaning significant encroachment into designated environmental habitat.
+A. Widening the footpath between the Ship Inn and Langstone High Street would increase the footprint of the structure, meaning significant encroachment into designated environmental habitat.
 Environmental law states that encroachment into environmental designations can only take place where there are no other less damaging alternative solutions and therefore there is no other option but to do so.
 We have followed the advice and guidance given to us by Natural England and we have consistently followed the habitat regulations in our assessment.
-Between the Ship and Langstone High Street, the least damaging option in terms of encroachment is a boardwalk option where only the supports to the structure encroach onto the designated habitat rather than the entire structure (like widening the footpath).
+Between the Ship Inn and Langstone High Street, the least damaging option in terms of encroachment is identified as a ‘boardwalk’ type accessible path, where only the supports to the structure encroach onto the designated habitat rather than the entire structure (like widening the footpath).

-Q. Why is it ok to encroach into designated environmental habitat along the Royal Oak frontage and not between the Ship and Langstone High Street?
+Q. Why is it acceptable to encroach into designated environmental habitat along the Royal Oak frontage and not between the Ship Inn and Langstone High Street?

 A. Please see the answer above.
 Along the Royal Oak frontage, the leading option protects against flooding and erosion, and yes will involve encroachment, but this frontage is essential to include in the scheme and therefore this is unavoidable.
 The design along both frontages is still to be refined during the next stage of design, including further investigations about the condition of existing structures.

-A. The materials, finish and style of a handrail has not yet been determined and will be the subject of further engagement if the project enters into detailed design in the Autumn.
-Whilst the area forms part of a conservation area, this does not mean that no change can occur and the current options are being carefully considered to ensure the area is conserved for many years to come.
+A. The materials, finish and style of a handrail has not yet been determined and will be the subject of further engagement during the detailed design stage.
+Whilst the area forms part of a conservation area, this does not mean that no change can occur, and the finer detail of the leading design will be carefully considered to ensure that the character of the area is conserved for many years to come.

-Q. Why not just repair the present wall between the High Street and Green Cottage?
+Q. Has repairing the existing wall between the High Street and Green Cottage been considered?

 A. The existing wall is very thin and over time is unlikely to be able to withstand the pressures of water against it as sea levels rise.
-Repairing the wall will not bring it up to the standard required to withstand these pressures over the next 50 years.
+Repairing the wall will not improve the structures to the standard required to withstand these pressures over the next 50 years.
 Structural investigations were undertaken on the path along this frontage as part of the outline design stage however not along the wall.
-This is because more intrusive investigation could compromise and undermine the structure and it is the view of AECOM the consultant engineers who supported the project during the outline design stage, that there is little confidence that a further survey would give us further information above and beyond what is already known.
+This is because more intrusive investigation could compromise and undermine the structure and it is the view of AECOM, our specialist consultant engineers who supported the project during the outline design stage, that there is little confidence that another survey would give further information above and beyond what is already known at that stage.
 Reliance on existing structures presents a real risk to the integrity of the whole performance of the scheme as a sea defence so further investigations will be undertaken at the detailed design stage so that it is possible for the designer to accept design liability for a scheme which uses sections of existing structures.

 Q. What is the current preferred option for the grassed area in front of Green Cottage?

-A. The current leading option for the frontage between the Ship and Langstone High Street, including Green Cottage is a new seawall and boardwalk.
-See HERE for information on the core scheme.
-The section around Green Cottage will be challenging to design, but we are in contact with the landowners who support the leading option and are happy to work with the project team during the detailed design stage, when we will look at the design of this section in more detail.
+A. The current leading option for the frontage between the Ship Inn and Langstone High Street, including Green Cottage is a new seawall and accessible path.
+The section around Green Cottage will be challenging to design, but we are in contact with the landowners who have expressed support for the leading option and proposals to work with the project team during the detailed design stage, when we will look at the design of this section in more detail.

 Mill Lane Frontage:

-Q. Have you dropped Harbourside / Mill Lane from the plans?
+Q. Have you removed Harbourside / Mill Lane from the plans?

-A. The Harbourside / Mill Lane leading option has not been dropped from progressing to the next detailed design stage.
-Although not part of the ‘core scheme’ due to affordability a detailed design for the frontage will be developed at no cost to residents in order to help these landowners understand their choices.
-These defences are privately owned and it is the private resident’s own responsibility to maintain their defences, however, we will continue to work hard to support these frontline landowners to consider how a scheme may be funded.
+A. The Harbourside / Mill Lane leading option will be progressed at the next detailed design stage.
+Although not part of the core scheme due to affordability, a detailed design for the frontage will be developed at no cost to residents in order to help these landowners understand their choices.
+These defences are privately owned, and it is the private resident’s own responsibility to maintain their defences.
+However, we will continue to work hard to support these frontline landowners to consider how a scheme may be funded.

-A. The Langstone Sailing Club are concerned about the erosion that is occurring at the southern tip of Langstone Spit, and the implications this has on providing protection to their assets.
-As for the Mill Lane area, the leading option for the spit will be taken forward to the detailed design stage at no cost to the sailing club and the project team will continue to support the Sailing Club to investigate how this option can be funded to enable it to progress in the future.
+A. The Langstone Sailing Club have expressed concern about the erosion that is occurring at the southern tip of Langstone Spit, and the implications this has on providing protection to their assets.
+As for the Mill Lane area, the leading option for the spit will be taken forward to the detailed design stage at no cost to the community and the project team will continue to explore potential funding sources and investigate how this option can be funded to enable it to progress in the future.

-Q. What do you mean by likelihood of flooding?
+Q. What is meant by likelihood of flooding?

 A. The probability or likelihood of flooding is described as the chance that a location will flood in any one year.
 The likelihood is expressed as a percentage i.e. 0.1%, or as a chance e.g. a 1 in 100 chance in any given year.
 This method of describing the risk does not refer to how regularly a flood will occur it is simply the chance of it occurring in any year.

-Q. Will building flood defences here in Langstone increase flooding elsewhere?
+Q. Will building flood defences in Langstone increase flooding elsewhere?

 A. No, as the volume of floodwater that would be prevented is displaced over such a large area, in this case both Langstone and Chichester harbours, the actual increase in water level observed elsewhere in these harbours would be negligible.